How to buy euros

 Like any currency, the pound gets stronger and weaker over time against the euro.
 The exchange rate depends on a whole host of economic and political factors.

 Since its launch in 1999, a pound has bought anywhere between €1.73 at its highest point and €1.02 at its lowest.
 Following the UK's decision to leave the EU in 2016, the pound has generally bought between €1.10 to €1.20.

 Should I buy euros before I go on holiday?

 This depends on how you like to spend.
 Many people don't get currency before they go, and rely on using a card at an ATM once on their trip to get the local currency.

-This can often net you a great exchange rate, especially if you have a top overseas credit card.
+This can often net you a great exchange rate, especially if you have a top overseas credit or debit card.

 However, if you wait until you’re overseas, you get the exchange rate when you spend.
 But, if you get cash before you go, you might be able to lock in great exchange rates if the pound's strong in the weeks and months before your trip.